AR Cinema: London Movie Scenes on iPhone

 Ford C-Max Augmented Reality

-A shopper walks past a JCDecaux Innovate mall “six-sheet” screen and stops.
+A shopper walks past a JCDecaux Innovate mall “six-sheet” screen (poster-format) and stops.
 Instead of watching a looped video, they raise their hands and the Ford Grand C-MAX responds.
 They spin the car 360 degrees, open the doors, fold the seats flat, and flip through feature demos like Active Park Assist.
 No printed marker.
 No “scan this” prompt.
 Just gesture and immediate feedback.

 What makes this outdoor AR execution different